 Health equity is a human right.
 We must solve it together.
 Now is the time.

-Easily find the diabetes program or resources in your area you've been looking for.
+Search below to find the diabetes program or resources in your area you've been looking for.
 Search for almost anything from medical care to education, to nutrition and health.
-Find resources in every zip code so you can get the help you need wherever you are.
+Resources are available by ZIP Code so you can get the help you need wherever you are.